somu-code/todo-list/README.md

-### An example application built from recoil documentation.
+An example application built from recoil documentation.
+Here is the live [link.](https://endearing-biscuit-57b457.netlify.app/)!